Pilonidal Cyst Removal in Children: What to Expect at Home

 Abscessed pilonidal cyst at top of crease between buttocks, with detail of cyst cut open and drained, and detail of cyst removed.

 After surgery to remove a pilonidal (say "py-luh-NY-dul") cyst, your child may feel a little tired and sore.
 How long it will take for your child to heal depends on the way the surgery was done.
-After healing, your child will have a scar or scars from the procedure.
-These will fade and become softer with time.
+Any scars will fade over time.

 Your child probably had a sedative to help relax.
 Your child may be unsteady after having sedation.
 It takes time (sometimes a few hours) for the medicine's effects to wear off.
 Common side effects include nausea, vomiting, and feeling sleepy or cranky.

-Most children can go back to school or day care anywhere from a few days to a couple of weeks.
+Most children can go back to school or day care within a few days to a couple of weeks.
 Your child's doctor will let you know what to expect.
-Until the area has completely healed, your child will need to avoid strenuous exercise and activities that require long periods of sitting.
+Until the area has completely healed, your child will need to avoid strenuous exercise and sitting for long periods of time.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.